17 Types of Wood All DIYers Should Know

 Ash is a hardwood lumber that comes from a variety of trees, including black ash, green ash, white ash, and blue ash.
 With enough space, an ash tree can grow up to 60 feet tall and spread up to 80 feet wide.

 Ash lumber has a light color that varies between white and gold, with some gray streaks being common.
-The shades are similar to maple, but the texture is more oak-like, with a rougher surface.
-It’s very hard but lightweight compared to its strength and stiffness.
-It even offers a bit more shock resistance than other hardwoods.
+The shades are similar to maple, but the texture is rougher, more like oak.
+Ash is a lightweight hardwood, surprisingly so given its strength and stiffness.
+It even offers a bit more shock resistance than other hardwood species.
 It stains and paints extremely well.

 Birch is a popular and rather economical hardwood.
 Birch trees are common in the eastern United States, particularly in the Northeast.
 These trees grow up to 70 feet tall but tend to stay thinly trunked.
 The most common variants of the birch tree are the white birch, yellow birch, and black birch.